Chris Paul, JJ Watt to appear in Amazon’s ‘Regular Heroes’

 Afoh-Manin is an emergency room physician who co-founded a company that offers free testing and telehealth to underinsured people.
 Vaccaro’s shelter has taken in triple the amount of animals since the pandemic began.
 Thomas hosted high school graduations at his drive-in theater.

 Watt is known for his community efforts in Houston, raising more than $41 million to rebuild the Texas Gulf Coast after Hurricane Harvey.
-Paisley and his wife opened a free grocery store that has made deliveries to older adults in Nashville during the pandemic.
+Paisley and his wife opened a free grocery store that has made deliveries to older adults in Nashville, Tennessee, during the pandemic.

 Alicia Keys, Kevin Hart, Nick Jonas and Kelly Rowland have also appeared on the series.